ALU-Schumacher/AUDITOR/media/website/content/_index.md

 IP.1 = 127.0.0.1
 ```

-If you plan to run the auditor inside Docker, consider adding the following entry to the [ alt_names ] section:
+If you plan to run auditor inside Docker, consider adding the following entry to the [ alt_names ] section:

 ```ini
 DNS.2 = host.docker.internal